aaronbenny0506-lang/ensemble-cnn-fashion-mnist/README.md

 5. The 50 test records are kept aside as a held-out test set.

-Because only 40 images cover 10 classes (~4 images per class on average), this is an intentionally tiny, fast-to-run dataset — expect noisy, lower-than-usual accuracy compared to training on the full 60k images.
+Because only 40 images cover 10 classes (~4 images per class on average), this is an intentionally tiny, fast-to-run dataset, expect noisy, lower-than-usual accuracy compared to training on the full 60k images.

 ## Model Architecture